 BidCarbon removal units

-Last updated 3 November 2025
+Last updated 26 December 2025

-Some countries permit the inclusion of BRUs as data resources or digital assets on corporate balance sheets.
+Some jurisdictions permit the inclusion of BRUs as data resources or digital assets on corporate balance sheets.
 This represents the most transparent and verifiable method of presenting carbon data, ensuring excellence in environmental accountability and financial integration.

 About BidCarbon data units